Zoidberg

-Dr. John A. Zoidberg, often referred to only by his last name, is a fictional character from the animated series Futurama.
-He is a Decapodian, a crustacean-like species of alien, who works as the staff doctor for Planet Express, despite his woeful understanding of human physiology and allusions to his questionable credentials.
-His character parodies the supposed wealth and automatic respect of modern doctors—for example, his incompetence at human medicine makes him extremely poor despite his profession, and he is implied to be frequently homeless when not at work.
-The Decapod (named after the actual Decapoda order of ten-footed crustaceans) are an extended parody on Jewish culture —the bigger joke being that shellfish are not kosher.
-The writing riffs on the marine theme in a playfully absurd way, with just about any marine Arthropoda or Mollusca being implied to be akin to Zoidberg.
-He is voiced by Billy West, who performs the character with a Yiddish-inflected accent inspired by actors George Jessel and Lou Jacobi.
+Dr. Johnathan Alfred Zoidberg, often referred to as John Zoidberg, or simply Zoidberg is a fictional character from the American animated series Futurama.

+He is a Decapodian, a crustacean-like species of alien only found on the planet Decapod 10, most similar to a lobster or crab.
+He works as the staff doctor for Planet Express, despite his woeful understanding of human physiology and questionable credentials.
+His character sharply contrasts with the typical image of a doctor as a wealthy and respected professional.
+He is shown to be incompetent when it comes to basic human anatomy and performing surgeries.
+He lives in a dumpster near the Planet Express building.

+Zoidberg is voiced by Billy West, who performs the character with a Yiddish-inflected accent inspired by actors George Jessel and Lou Jacobi.

 Character creation

 Zoidberg is named after an Apple II game that series writer David X. Cohen created in high school called Zoid, similar to the game Qix.
-The game was rejected by Broderbund.
-One of Cohen's inspirations for the character of Dr. Zoidberg was the fact that Star Trek character Leonard McCoy, the ship's doctor, frequently administered medical treatment to aliens such as Spock, so Cohen wished human characters in Futurama to be in the uneasy situation of being treated by an alien doctor.
+The game was rejected by the software company Broderbund.
+One of Cohen's inspirations for the character of Dr. Zoidberg was that Star Trek character Leonard McCoy, the ship's doctor, frequently administered medical treatment to aliens such as Spock, so Cohen wished human characters in Futurama to be in the uneasy situation of being treated by an alien doctor.

-During the first season, jokes surrounding Zoidberg usually focused on his poor understanding of human anatomy and his resulting incompetence as a doctor, and the fact that all of his co-workers hate him.
-His incompetence is aggravated by the fact that he believes himself to be an expert on human anatomy, and will blithely attempt to treat human patients as he would his own species.
+During the first season, jokes about Zoidberg usually focused on his poor understanding of human anatomy and the fact that all of his co-workers hate him.
+Despite his incompetence, he believes that he is really an expert on human anatomy, and will blithely attempt to treat human patients as he would his own species.
 One of his running traits is his pronunciation of the word "robot", pronouncing it /ˈroʊbət/ ROH-bət rather than /ˈroʊbɒt/ ROH-bot.
 His use of English grammar and idioms resembles the stereotypical speech of Jewish people living in the northeastern United States, and elements of Jewish humor, and playful reversals on it, are a theme.
-As the series progressed, writers gradually introduced the themes that Zoidberg is also poor, homeless, friendless, smelly, undignified, and repulsive—comically opposite the idea that a doctor stereotypically occupies a respectable, wealthy, and romantically desirable role.
-Regardless of these traits, Zoidberg is good-natured and means well, and will help the crew when the situation calls for it.
-Zoidberg also generally attempts to make himself look refined, successful and important in front of others, though this illusion is quickly dashed when pointed out.
+As the series progressed, the writers gradually introduced themes that Zoidberg is poor, homeless, friendless, smelly, undignified, and repulsive—the opposite of a stereotypical doctor, who is usually respectable, wealthy, and romantically desirable.
+In front of others, Zoidberg frequently pretends to be refined and successful, though this illusion is quickly dashed when pointed out.
+Regardless of his flaws, Zoidberg is good-natured and means well, and will help the crew when the situation calls for it.